This article has links to products and services we love, which we may make commission from.

 There is a trail named after him, Jake’s Ride, on Mount Mansfield.

-To get to Stowe from Boston, plan for a 2 hours and 15 minute drive.
+To get to Stowe from Boston, plan for 2 hour and 15-minute drive.

 Sunday River, ME

-Sunday River is a little farther away from Boston at 3-4 hours drive.
+Sunday River is a little farther away from Boston at a 3-4 hours drive.

 Shawnee Peak, ME

-Shawnee Peak offers 40 trails, 7 glades, 3 terrain parks and snowmaking on 98% of our terrain.
+Shawnee Peak offers 40 trails, seven glades, three terrain parks and snowmaking on 98% of our terrain.

-Boston to the resort is 2.5-3 hours drive.
+Boston to the resort is a 2.5-3 hours drive.

 Follow the snow reports on the official website.